 The spectacular phase of capitalist dominion is tending to recede today.
 The element of representation which allowed for the transferral of life to within preestablished limits of the rhythms of exchange, transforming man and his things into symbolic abstractions, has taken the form of repetitiveness.
-Relations of exchange in which a presumed harmony was reached have now become repcounter-information, any deviation from the data supplied by the central direction would be carefully excluded.
-What is known as 'preventive censure' is a means of globalizing the process and of causing the fragmentation of the working class, thereby eliminating the nonproductive strata (controls, timekeepers, etc.), and reducing the importance of some of the intermediate strata (civil servants, etc.).
+Relations of exchange in which a presumed harmony was reached have now become repetition, changing not only the relationship of man and his things within the process of production, but also that of man and time.
+With the coming about of the dominion of repetitiveness time is stored, packaged.